 In the winter months (for me, at least), shoe colors can be a bit of an afterthought.
 Day after day, I just reach for black leather boots or gray sneakers, but that all changes in spring.
-When temperatures start rising back up and my arms reemerge from the layers of fabric they've been hiding under for months, I relish not having to worry about slipping on ice patches and can instead worry about which shoes look best with my outfit.
+When temperatures start rising back up and my arms reemerge from the layers of fabric they've been hiding under for months, I relish not having to worry about slipping on ice patches and instead worrying about which shoes look best with my outfit.

 Tan shoes are the ultimate spring neutral—even more so than black shoes, which can be a bit heavy with typical spring hues.
 When in doubt, you can't go wrong with this color, and you'll probably wear tan shoes more than any others in your closet.

 If you're scratching your head about pink shoes being a staple, hear me out.
-Pink is one of those colors that pairs beautifully with so many other colors, from blue to brown.
+Pink is one of those colors that pair beautifully with so many other colors, from blue to brown.
 I own a few pairs of pink shoes and am always hesitant about buying them, but then I end up wearing them much more often than I thought I would.

-White shoes were once a trend but now they're a wardrobe essential, especially for spring and summer.
+White shoes were once a trend, but now they're a wardrobe essential, especially for spring and summer.
 There truly isn't a clothing color they don't complement, so my advice is to stock up on white flats, heels, and sneakers.

-Multi-colored shoes are fun because they go with nothing and therefore they go with everything.
-If you're a print-mixing novice, a great place to start is with a pair of fun multi-color shoes—take my word for it.
+Multicolored shoes are fun because they go with nothing, and therefore they go with everything.
+If you're a print-mixing novice, a great place to start is with a pair of fun multicolor shoes—take my word for it.

 I get that navy isn't the most exciting shoe color on the planet, but I encourage you to consider swapping your black shoes out for navy come spring.
 They feel a little fresher and more unexpected and provide a nice contrast to spring pastels.